Little Egg Harbor Township, New Jersey

-Little Egg Harbor Township is a township in Ocean County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 20,784, an increase of 719 (+3.6%) from the 2010 census count of 20,065, which in turn reflected an increase of 4,120 (+25.8%) from the 15,945 counted in the 2000 census.
-The 2010 population was the highest recorded in any decennial census.
+Little Egg Harbor Township is a township situated on the Jersey Shore, within Ocean County, in the U.S. state of New Jersey.
+The township is the southernmost municipality in both Ocean County and the New York metropolitan area.
+As of the 2020 United States census, the township's population was 20,784, its highest decennial count ever and an increase of 719 (+3.6%) from the 2010 census count of 20,065, which in turn reflected an increase of 4,120 (+25.8%) from the 15,945 counted in the 2000 census.

 History

 Founding

 Originally part of Burlington County, Little Egg Harbor took its name from the portion of a bay called Egg Harbor (known today as Little Egg Harbor) by the Dutch sailors because of the eggs found in nearby gull nests.
 The first known account of the town was made by Captain Cornelius Jacobsen May in 1614.

 The first European to settle the township was Hendrick Jacobs Falkenberg, who likely arrived by 1693 when he does not appear on a census of the Swedes along the Delaware River, where he had lived for nearly three decades.
 Though he was from Holstein (now in Germany), his first wife was a Finn and part of the Swedish community.
 Falkenberg settled on an 800 acres tract of land that he had acquired from the Lenni Lenape Native Americans in 1674, and a 1697 deed re-confirmed this earlier purchase.
 This tract included the two islands of Monhunk and Minnicunk later known as Osborn Island and Wills Island.
 Falkenberg was a linguist, fluent in the Lenape language, and was considered southern New Jersey's foremost language interpreter involving land transactions between the Indians and the European settlers, particularly the English Quakers.

 The Little Egg Harbor Massacre took place in October 1778 during the American Revolutionary War, as British Army Major Patrick Ferguson was wreaking havoc on Colonial shipping in the Mullica River.
 Kazimierz Pułaski and his newly raised forces were ordered to oppose his actions.
 Pulaski's Legion, along with three companies of light infantry, three troops of light horse, and one artillery detachment, came too late to be of great use against Ferguson's operations.
 But their arrival did stop Ferguson from raiding the iron works at Batsto, and stemmed their attacks on privateers at The Forks of the Mullica River.